jentery/mdia200/index.md

 Here's the schedule for the term.
 It's subject to change.
 In fact, I'm 98.37% certain there will be changes.
 I will use a Brightspace announcement to notify you at least two weeks in advance of those changes, and I will never use schedule changes to increase your workload (e.g., add an assignment or reading).

+## Week 1 (Sept.
+7): Media Are Material Agents

+Hello and welcome to Media Studies 200!
+I designed this course for us to engage four types of media: *audio, images, text, and video*.
+By "media," I mean *material agents* for *transforming* "this" into "that" by mechanical, electrical, digital, and/or analog means.
+Audio may turn sound into an MP3 file or vinyl record, for instance, and images may turn light or graphics into a photograph or JPG file.

+This means media are subject to the elements.
+Vinyl records warp in extreme heat, and photographs fade in the sun.
+Digital media decay, degrade, and disappear, too.
+A [survey](https://zenodo.org/record/8161056) conducted recently by Phil Salvador concluded that "[o]nly 13 percent of classic video games published in the United States are currently in release" (2).
+If you want to play many of these "lost" games legally, then you'll likely need [access to vintage hardware](https://hcl.library.uvic.ca/).
+As you await that opportunity, Microsoft Word may crash on you fifteen minutes before your English essay is due.

+The physical aspects of media are the facts of media studies.
+Media record and rot, transform, buffer, and fade away.
+Without the stuff of audio, images, text, and video, media scholars don't have much to study.
+And that's merely the start of it.
+Once we grasp media as materials, we must learn to approach them critically and responsibly as agents in the world --- MEDIATION.
+Doing so enriches our understanding *and* experience of them.
+It also improves our chances of producing compelling content in the present moment.

+Surveying critical approaches to media and producing compelling content with them are the primary aims of Media Studies 200.
+What are the roles of media in interpersonal and mass communication?
+How are media also artistic or cultural practices?
+How do we make meaning and construct narratives with media, how are they owned or controlled, how do they address or act upon us, and what roles do they play in identity, power, oppression, memory, and everyday life?
+These questions and more will guide us through the term, and along the way they'll correspond with other popular frameworks for media, including "the media" (the means of mass communication, like broadcasting, television, and the internet), "elemental media" (such as earth, water, air, and fire), and even how our bodies become media during communication.

+I do not want and will not expect you to adopt every angle on media studies that we'll try in this course.
+My hope is you'll identify one approach that resonates well with your interests and ultimately apply it to produce your own content in the final assignment (due by Friday, December 15th).
+Each week of Media Studies 200 has a theme and primary source(s) that should assist you in that application, and every approach will be "multimodal" in some fashion&#8212;that is, it will invite more than one mode of communication or sensation to combine activities such as hearing, listening, seeing, looking, watching, reading, touching, and playing.

+*Questions for this week*: Why take a Media Studies course in 2023?
+What even is Media Studies?
+And how would you put "material agent" in your own words when describing media?
+One way to address this question is to focus on glitches, bugs, buffers, breakdowns, and whatnot&#8212;those palpable moments when we realize we're not in complete control of how this becomes that.
+When have you encountered such resistance in the materials, and what did you do?
+(Waiting is hard these days.)

+*Primary source for the week*: Young-Hae Chang Heavy Industries' [*THE M00D 0F THE M0MENT*](https://www.yhchang.com/THE_MOOD_OF_THE_MOMENT_V.html) (2007), an animation featuring two characters with concatenated voices whose conversation is synchronized with a cover of Cal Tjader's 1965 song, ["Soul Sauce"](https://archive.org/details/cd_soul-sauce_cal-tjader/disc1/01.+Cal+Tjader+-+Soul+Sauce+(Guachi+Guaro).flac) (the literal English translation of "Guachi Guaro" or "Guarachi Guaro"), itself an adaptation of Dizzy Gillespie's ["Guarachi Guaro"](https://archive.org/details/78_guarachi-guaro_dizzy-gillespie-and-his-orchestra-dizzy-gillespie-gerald-wilson_gbia0078963b) (1949; arranged by Gerald Wilson).
+Content warning: flashing text and images; heteronormative romantic or sexual advances.

+*Format for the week*: animation (made in Adobe Flash)

+*Technique for the week*: denotation.
+Identify and describe four types of media or "material agents" in *M00D*.

+*Approaches addressed this week*: multimodal composition, transduction, media archaeology, media preservation

+***

+*Thursday, September 7th*

+* You don't need to do anything before class today.
+I'm looking forward to meeting you!
+* Today, we'll introduce ourselves, review the course outline, talk about our expectations, and then watch [*THE M00D 0F THE M0MENT*](https://www.yhchang.com/THE_MOOD_OF_THE_MOMENT_V.html) in class.
+* I encourage you to review this course outline after class and email me your questions and concerns, including any concerns about the accessibility of this course and its material.
+Odds are good I made a mistake, missed something, or skimmed over important information.
+Don't hesitate to call me on it.

 # Policies

 Here are the policies for this course.
 If anything is unclear, ignorant, or mistaken, then please let me know.
 I'll correct it.